-STMFD sp!, {r0-r3, lr}; push an odd number of registers
+STMFD sp!, $\{r0-r3, lr\}$; push an odd number of registers to

-to
+STMFD sp!, {r0-r3, r12, lr}; push even number of registers The assembler automatically marks the object with the PRES8 attribute if all instructions preserve eight-byte stack alignment, so it is no longer necessary to add the PRESERVE8 directive to the top of each assembler file.

-STMFD sp!, {r0-r3, r12, lr}; push an even number of registers
+• If you have any legacy objects/libraries that cannot be rebuilt, either because you do not have the source code, or because the old objects must not be rebuilt (for example, for qualification/certification reasons), then you must inspect the legacy objects to check whether they preserve eight-byte alignment or not.

-The assembler will automatically mark the object with the PRES8 attribute if all instructions preserve 8-byte stack alignment, so it is no longer necessary to add the PRESERVE8 directive to the top of each assembler file.
+Use frome1f -c to disassemble the object code.
+C/C++ code compiled with ADS 1.1 or later normally preserves eight-byte alignment, but assembled code does not.

-2) If you have any legacy objects/libraries that cannot be rebuilt, either because you do not have the source code, or because the old objects must not be rebuilt (e.g. for qualification/certification reasons), then you must inspect the legacy objects to check whether they preserve 8-byte alignment or not.
-Use "fromelf -c" to disassemble the object code.
-C/C++ code compiled with ADS 1.1 or later will normally preserve 8-byte alignment, but assembled code will not.
+If your objects do indeed preserve eight-byte alignment, then the linker error L6238E can be suppressed with the use of --diag_suppress 6238 on the linker command line.

-If your objects do indeed preserve 8-byte alignment, then the linker error L6238E can be suppressed with the use of "--diag_suppress 6238" on the linker command line.
-By using this, you are effectively saying "I guarantee that these objects are PRES8".
-The linker warning L6306W is suppressible with "--diag_suppress 6306".
+By using this, you are effectively guaranteeing that these objects are PRES8.
+The linker warning L6306W is suppressible with --diag_suppress 6306.